ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-8-1.md

-Chapter 8: Managing Projects and Prioritizing Tasks: Techniques for Managing Projects and Prioritizing Tasks Effectively to Meet Deadlines and Stay on Budget
+Techniques for Managing Projects and Prioritizing Tasks Effectively to Meet Deadlines and Stay on Budget
 =============================================================================================================================================================

 In this chapter, we will discuss techniques for managing projects and prioritizing tasks effectively to meet deadlines and stay on budget as a marketing manager.